strongloop/strong-globalize/README.md

 Out of box, one CLDR file is included in `strong-globalize/cldr` directory.
 CLDR stands for Common Locale Data Repository.
 In the installation of `strong-globalize` for your production deployment, you can replace the out-of-box CLDR file entirely, or add extra CLDR data to the `cldr` directory.
 There are approximately 450 locales (language/culture variations) defined in the Unicode CLDR.
 Among them, there are 40+ variations of French and 100+ variations of English.

 `strong-globalize` provides a utility tool under util directory.
-The tool assembles and compresses only the languages you need to support in your `strong-globalize` installation.
+The tool assembles only the languages you need to support in your `strong-globalize` installation.
 For example, the out-of-box gz file for the 11 languages is 135KB.
 See README of the utility under util directory.

 In runtime, `strong-globalize` dynamically loads to memory just the CLDR data required for the specific language by `setLanguage()`.
 First, it examines all the `gz` files under cldr directory in alphabetical order, then searches for the language.
 If the language is defined in two or more CLDR files, duplicate objects will be overwritten in the examination order.